-4.1 This section looks at the performance of Individual towns.
-Each town centre has experienced its own particular pattern of change, as illustrated in figure 2; reference is made to the summer 2021 retail survey.
-The overall increase in footfall is largely due to the exceptionally low counts during from 2020, most towns have not returned to 2019 footfall numbers.
+4.1 This section looks at the performance of individual towns.
+Each town centre has experienced its own particular pattern of change, as illustrated in Figure 2; reference is made to the summer 2022 retail survey.
+The overall decrease in footfall is partly due to the rise in 2021 after the exceptionally low counts from 2020, most towns have not returned to 2019 footfall numbers.